TAILORED INCENTIVES AVAILABLE ON THE CHICHESTER HOUSE TYPES - ASK FOR DETAILS !

-Mulberry Fields is a selection of 2, 3, 4 & 5 bedroom luxury homes located on the edge of the picturesque village of Southwater with views towards the South Downs National Park
+A selection of 2, 3, 4 & 5 bedroom luxury homes located on the edge of the picturesque village of Southwater with views towards the South Downs National Park.

-NB External images are computer generated and internal images are from a previous Miller Homes Show Home for illustrative purposes only.
+NB Main image shown is computer generated and internal images are from a previous Miller Homes Show Home for illustrative purposes only.

 Billingshurst is a thriving village with a welcoming community, a pretty high street and a wealth of shops and leisure facilities.
 It has a quaint mixture of old and new properties, including farmhouses, timber-framed buildings, thatched cottages and modern developments.
 The heart of the village is in a Conservation Area, which protects and preserves the character of The Green and the local buildings, such as the row of medieval terraced houses that are set back from the main road.Many later additions were designed to include features to reflect the medieval, Edwardian and Victorian homes in the area, such as the red brickwork and projected front gables, which add to the very distinctive style of this beautiful West Sussex village.